Man looking at phone at desk and using debit card.

 Double-check the URL begins with HTTPS.
 This indicates the data you send and receive is encrypted.

 Your PayPal account is linked to your credit card or bank.
-Purchases you make via PayPal are encrypted and the seller has no access to your account number.
+Purchases you make via PayPal are encrypted and the seller can’t access your account number.
 Still, anytime you use PayPal, make sure your security software is updated and avoid any financial transactions using public Wi-Fi.

-Remember to contact your local bank if you think your financial information has been breached.
+Contact your bank if you think your financial information has been breached.